muralins/GoogleCloud/README.md

 #Script: billing-bq-marketplace.sql

-#This script is based on Billing export to BQ and provides breakdown of Marketplace consumption
+#This script is based on Billing export to BQ (detailed usage and pricing table export) and provides breakdown of Marketplace consumption